awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanMidLevelDotNet.md

 Scan(ScanOperationConfig config);
 ```

-The following C\# code snippet executes the same preceding query \(find forum threads in which the ForumId is 101 and the Tag attribute contains the "sortkey" keyword\)\.
-However, this time assume that you want to add an optional parameter to retrieve only a specific attribute list\.
-In this case, you must create a `ScanOperationConfig` object by providing all the parameters, required and optional as shown in the following code example\.
+The following C\# code example executes the same preceding query \(find forum threads in which the `ForumId` is `101` and the `Tag` attribute contains the "sortkey" keyword\)\.
+Now assume you want to add an optional parameter to retrieve only a specific attribute list\.
+In this case, you must create a `ScanOperationConfig` object by providing all the required and optional parameters, as shown in the following code example\.

 **Example**